 Luckily, many other blogs aren’t doing the best job, so you don’t have to create the perfect content plan.
 You just have to beat them.
-Some Google hacks not only work for search engines but also LinkedIn posts or Facebook posts.
+Some Google hacks work not only for search engines but also for LinkedIn posts or Facebook posts.

 Every day, there are minor Google algorithm changes that may impact Google rankings.
 However, learning them all is futile as it will distract you from what really matters: creating quality content.